 Natasha: Tell me about yourself.
 How long have you been writing?
 When you are not writing, how do you like to spend your spare time?

-Natasha: We recently reviewed Life After: The Arising.
+Natasha: Tell us a little about your current project.
 What was your favorite scene to write?
 What was your least favorite scene?
-Who was your favorite/least favorite character?

 Natasha: Do you have any advice for other writers trying to get published?